View Susan Gilliard's Obituary on APP.com and share memories

 Susan A. Gilliard

-Long Branch - Susan A. Gilliard 56, of Long Branch, NJ passed away on October 24, 2019.
-She will be remembered for being a loyal partner, mother, grandmother and great friend who was dedicated to her family.
+Long Branch - Susan A. Gilliard 56, of Long Branch, NJ quietly departed on October 24, 2019.
+She was caring, nurturing, kindhearted and her positive influence will forever remain in the lives of all who knew her.
 Visitation will be Saturday November 2nd from 3 pm until the funeral service at 4 pm at Long Branch Church of God, 200-206 Garfield Ave, Long Branch.
 Interment is private.
 Full obituary and condolences available online at www.LawsonFuneralService.com

 Lawson Funeral Home & Cremation Services, Long Branch is in charge of arrangements.